-Although the equipment used to produce PRP and the injections themselves have been approved by the FDA, this procedure is considered investigational and has not been officially approved by the FDA for most uses.
+Although the equipment used to produce PRP and the injections themselves have been approved by the FDA, this procedure is still considered investigational and has not been officially approved by the FDA for most uses.
 Studies and research suggest that this is a good standard for how long PRP injections work in the body.
-In fact, if you experience any of the above side effects after a PRP injection, contact your doctor as soon as possible.
+If you experience any side effects after a PRP injection, contact your doctor as soon as possible.
 PRP injections are used for a variety of conditions*, from musculoskeletal pain and injury to cosmetic procedures.

-PRP injections can be effective in treating male pattern baldness, both in preventing hair loss and in promoting the growth of new hair.
+They can be effective in treating male pattern baldness, both in preventing hair loss and in promoting the growth of new hair.
 In addition, patients who participated in this study reported that their pain levels improved for six months after PRP injections.
 There were no differences between the concentrations of interleukin-1β, the interleukin-1 receptor antagonist protein, tumor necrosis factor α, chondroitin sulfate, or hyaluronic acid between joints injected with PRP and saline.The length of time that PRP injections will be effective in controlling a patient's pain depends on several factors.
 Every person is different and how a patient's body responds to the first of the PRP injections will be decisive in terms of how they will respond to treatments in general and whether or not they will see significant gains.